-Upon receiving your stock grant, you have 30 days to send documentation of your election to your employer.
-You’ll pay income taxes on the options’ “spread value”—the shares’ market price on the day you made the 83(b) election minus the options’ exercise price, which is usually less than the spread value at a future exercise date.
+Upon receiving your stock grant, you have 30 days to send documentation of your election to the IRS and your employer.
+You’ll pay income taxes on the option’s “spread value”—the share’s market price on the day you made the 83(b) election minus the option’s exercise price, which is usually less than the spread value at a future exercise date.
 If you hold the option for at least a year from your award date, any subsequent gain recognized will be taxed as long-term capital gains rather than ordinary income.

 If you think your employer’s stock value could rise significantly, making an 83(b) election makes sense.

-If you make an 83(b) election and the stock value falls over the period you own it, you’ll have needlessly paid taxes.
+If you make an 83(b) election and the stock value declines during the period you own it, you’ll have needlessly paid taxes.
 83(b) elections are generally irrevocable.
 Before making an election, it’s important to evaluate the probability of your employer’s stock price rising.